AruBahama/pairs/README.md

 python scripts/run_full_pipeline.py
 ```

+The pipeline performs basic pre-flight checks and stops on the first
+failing stage so errors are visible immediately.

 This single command downloads data, trains the ML models and runs a
 backtest.
 A Mermaid diagram describing how each module connects is available in
 [docs/pipeline_flow.html](docs/pipeline_flow.html).